suma341/horizon-atlas/README.md

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/pages/building-your-application/deploying) for more details.

 ### Deployed URL
-You can access the deployed application here: [https://horizon-tech-shelf.vercel.app/](https://horizon-tech-shelf.vercel.app/)
+You can access the deployed application here: [https://sakiyamamamama.github.io/horizon-atlas/](https://sakiyamamamama.github.io/horizon-atlas/)

-# Horizon-TechShelf
-# horizon-atlas-apiserver